nginxinc/nginx-wiki/source/modules/memc.rst

 -----------
 This module extends the standard `memcached module <http://nginx.org/en/docs/http/ngx_http_memcached_module.html>`_ to support almost the whole `memcached ascii protocol <https://github.com/memcached/memcached/blob/master/doc/protocol.txt>`_.

-It allows you to define a custom `REST <https://en.wikipedia.org/wiki/REST>`_ interface to your memcached servers or access memcached in a very efficient way from within the nginx server by means of subrequests or `independent fake requests <srlindsay/nginx-independent-subrequest>`.
+It allows you to define a custom `REST <https://en.wikipedia.org/wiki/REST>`_ interface to your memcached servers or access memcached in a very efficient way from within the NGINX server by means of subrequests or `independent fake requests <srlindsay/nginx-independent-subrequest>`.

-This module is not supposed to be merged into the Nginx core because I've used `Ragel <http://www.colm.net/open-source/ragel/>`_ to generate the memcached response parsers (in C) for joy :)
+This module is not supposed to be merged into the NGINX core because I've used `Ragel <http://www.colm.net/open-source/ragel/>`_ to generate the memcached response parsers (in C) for joy :)

 If you are going to use this module to cache location responses out of the box, try :doc:`sr_cache` with this module to achieve that.